Walk:

 The Galliebarinda Falls track is located where the Cumberland River crosses the road.

-There is a small clearing here on the right that could be used for an overnight camp.
+There was a small clearing here on the right that could be used for an overnight camp, although your right next to the track.

-A track on the other side of the river on the left leads to Galliebarinda Falls. (~60 min return walk)
+A track on the furthest side of the river on the left leads to Galliebarinda Falls. (~45 min return walk)